amanda-park/amanda-park/README.md

 ### Hi! 👋

 Thanks for stopping by!
-Here are a few fun facts about me:
+Here are a few facts about me:

 - 🔭 I’m currently working on developing advanced R projects using Shiny
 - 🌱 I’m currently learning about object-orienting programming in Python 🐍